David A. Spencer

-David A. Spencer is the Founder and Chief Executive Officer for Vestigo Aerospace, Inc. As an aerospace engineer, Spencer designs and operates planetary space science missions, and develops space technology.
+David A. Spencer is the Vice President of Deployable Systems for Applied Aerospace & Defense, Inc. As an aerospace engineer, Spencer has designed and operated planetary space science missions, developed space technology, and served as an engineering professor.

 Education

 Spencer received B.S. and M.S. degrees in aeronautics and astronautics from Purdue University in W. Lafayette, Indiana.
 He earned his Ph.D. from the Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology, completing a dissertation on automated proximity operations using relative orbital elements.